7 Consulting Certifications to Help You Stand out in Your Niche

 The Chartered Financial Analyst (CFA) Institute offers a comprehensive certification program that covers the ins and outs of investment analysis and portfolio management.
 On average, candidates spend 300 hours preparing for the three exams required for successfully completing this program.

 The Financial Risk Manager certification by the Global Association of Risk Professionals (GARP) is just as extensive.
-In return, it’s recognized by most major banks and financial institutions, such as ICBC, Bank of China, and HSBC.
+It’s recognized by most major banks and financial institutions, such as ICBC, Bank of China, and HSBC.

 If you’re looking for a credit consulting certification, it’s worth considering certification providers such as the National Foundation for Credit Counseling (NFCC), the National Association of Certified Credit Counselors (NACCC), or the Financial Counseling Association of America.